 The game as a whole has shortcomings, but the underlying tenets of the design are rock solid.

-We're Pretty Lax on Heresy These Days - Conclusion
+We’re Pretty Lax on Heresy These Days – Conclusion (4 out of 5)

 Space Marine might have benefited from some more depth.
 Most of all, despite the admirable lengths it went to in observing the WH40k lore, it's regrettable it didn't draw on this more for gameplay features.
 Space Marine is linear and a little short, but it’s also well realised, filled with obvious enthusiasm for the universe and lots of attention to detail in how the gameplay interacts with that setting.
 How many games promise the role of a super soldier but don’t deliver on the feel of being a demigod among mortals?